 2. History of a Ranch-Style House

-It also had simple designs and an open-concept interior.
-They also used local and native building materials to remind themselves of their Spanish roots.
+During the times of Clifford May, ranch-style houses had simple designs and open-concept interiors.
+The builders of that time also used local and native building materials to remind themselves of their Spanish roots.

-Though ranch homes look quite simple, compared to the traditional bungalows and Roman Villas, they can be easily modernized, without burning a hole in your pocket!
+Though ranch homes look quite simple compared to the traditional bungalows and Roman Villas, they can be easily modernized without burning a hole in your pocket!
+This was a simple fact that made Americans highly attracted towards ranch-style houses.

 3. Features of a Ranch-Style House

-As ranch houses are one of the popular houses preferred in the real estate market, let us see some of its defining features, that are worth buying!
+As ranch houses are one of the popular houses preferred in the real estate market, let us see some of their defining features that make them worth buying!

 3.1.
 Single-Story Floor Plan